Garden Ideas and Designs

 This is an example of a rural back full sun garden in London with a vegetable patch and gravel.

-Inspiration for a contemporary garden in London.
+Design ideas for a contemporary garden in London.